NIFTy-PPL/NIFTy/README.md

         python setup.py install --user
         cd ..

-### Installation using pypi

-(MR: I'm not sure whether this approach works ... pyHealpix is not registered with pypi and I'm not sure it can be.)

-NIFTY can be installed using [PyPI](https://pypi.python.org/pypi) and **pip** by running the following command:

-    pip install ift_nifty

-Alternatively, a private or user specific installation can be done by:

-    pip install --user ift_nifty

 ### Running the tests

 In oder to run the tests one needs two additional packages: